neoforged/Documentation/docs/items/datacomponents.md

 );
 ```

 If the data component should be added to an existing item that belongs to Vanilla or another mod, then `ModifyDefaultComponentsEvent` should be listened for on the [**mod event bus**][modbus].
 The event provides the `modify` and `modifyMatching` methods which allows the `DataComponentPatch.Builder` to be modified for the associated items.
-The builder can either `#set` or remove existing components.
+The builder can `#set` existing components, including `#set`ting them to null which effectively removes them.

 ```java
 @SubscribeEvent // on the mod event bus